-The American Cancer Society’s estimates for stomach cancer in the United States for 2017 are:
+The American Cancer Society’s estimates for stomach cancer (also known as gastric cancer) in the United States for 2023 are:

 Stomach cancer mostly affects older people.
-The average age of people when they are diagnosed is 69.
+The average age of people when they are diagnosed is 68.
 About 6 of every 10 people diagnosed with stomach cancer each year are 65 or older.
-The average risk that a person will develop stomach cancer in their lifetime is about 1 in 111.
-This risk is higher in men than in women, and can also be affected by a number of other factors.

-Stomach cancer is much more common in other parts of the world, particularly in less developed countries.
-It is a leading cause of cancer-related deaths in the world.
+While stomach cancer has become less common in the US, it's still much more common in some other parts of the world, particularly in East Asia.
+It remains one of the leading causes of cancer-related deaths in the world.

-For statistics on survival for stomach cancer, see Survival Rates for Stomach Cancer, by Stage.
+For statistics on survival for stomach cancer, see Survival Rates for Stomach Cancer.

 Visit the American Cancer Society’s Cancer Statistics Center for more key statistics.